iocron/typo3-gulp-scss/README.md

 Start all Watcher Tasks (Initializes also the Build task on start):
 `gulp watch`

+Setup Script - Initializes IDE Plugins for Atom/VSCode for automatic builds & More:
+`gulp setups` (Please Restart your IDE after it)

+Setup Script for Atom - On-Save Plugin for automatic builds on save:
+`gulp install:atom-onsave` (Please Restart your IDE after it)

+Setup Script for VSCode - On-Save Plugin for automatic builds on save:
+`gulp install:vscode-onsave` (Please Restart your IDE after it)

 Convert Scss Files to CSS uncompressed (build once):
 `gulp sass:uncompressed`